sajari/sdk-python/docs/PipelinesApi.md

     account_id = "Account-Id_example" # str | The account that owns the collection, e.g. `1618535966441231024`. (optional)
     page_size = 1 # int | The maximum number of pipelines to return.
 The service may return fewer than this value.
 If unspecified, at most 50 pipelines are returned.
 The maximum value is 1000; values above 1000 are coerced to 1000. (optional) page_token = "page_token_example" # str | A page token, received from a previous [ListPipelines](/docs/api#operation/ListPipelines) call.
 Provide this to retrieve the subsequent page.
-When paginating, all other parameters provided to [ListPipelines](/docs/api#operation/ListPipelines) must match the call that provided the page token. (optional) view = "VIEW_UNSPECIFIED" # str | The amount of information to include in each retrieved pipeline.   - VIEW_UNSPECIFIED: The default / unset value.
-The API defaults to the `BASIC` view.  - BASIC: Include basic information including type, name, version and description but not the full step configuration.
+When paginating, all other parameters provided to [ListPipelines](/docs/api#operation/ListPipelines) must match the call that provided the page token. (optional) view = "VIEW_UNSPECIFIED" # str | The amount of information to include in each retrieved pipeline.   - BASIC: Include basic information including type, name, version and description but not the full step configuration.
 This is the default value (for both [ListPipelines](/docs/api#operation/ListPipelines) and [GetPipeline](/docs/api#operation/GetPipeline)).  - FULL: Include the information from `BASIC`, plus full step configuration. (optional) if omitted the server will use the default value of "VIEW_UNSPECIFIED"

     # example passing only required values which don't have defaults set
     try: